 - 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders 1 8.
 Remember that on power up, all are connected to input 1. - 2.
 Correspondingly, Connect envelope generator outputs to to all those of the envelope inputs you have activated for the desired harmonic sliders 9 16 to control the chorus member amplitudes.
 If you want to keep the member amplitudes constant, connect the selected envelope inputs D.C.
 Out. - 3.
 Connect an envelope output to modulation 1 if you want to modulate the frequency deviation of the chorus.
 Otherwise connect D.C.
 Out to modulation 1 to keep the deviation constant.
 With no signal at modulation 1 there is no chorus. - 4.
-Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - Set the chorus member spectra by sliders 1-8 (all members have identical spectra) and relative chorus member amplitudes using sliders 9-16.
+Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - Set the chorus member spectra by sliders 1-8 (all members have identical spectra) and relative chorus member amplitudes using sliders 9-16.
 Note that slider 9 controls three chorus members, while the rest 10 16 each control a single member. - Use adjust 1 to control the sensitivity to the signal at modulation 1. - Use adjust 2 to shift the overtones out of harmony, if desired.